From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 My advice: decide based on your needs and values.

 If you are a student or budget-conscious creator, the new free Affinity is genuinely a great choice.
 Professional-grade features with zero entry cost - that value proposition is hard to refuse.
+Canva's AI features cost extra, but the core creative features really are free.

 If you are a professional designer who needs the most stable workflows and industry-standard compatibility, Adobe might still be irreplaceable.
+Especially if your clients or colleagues all use Adobe formats, the switching cost would be high.
+But you should at least start experimenting with alternatives, keeping a backup plan ready.

 If you are like me, uncomfortable with big company control, seriously consider open source tools.
 GIMP, Krita, and Inkscape have steeper learning curves, but once you get the hang of them, you will find they are more powerful than you imagined.
+And you will never have to worry about waking up one day to find yourself locked out.

 Final Thoughts